 The evolution of Hi-Beat

-A 10 beat calibre beats at ten times a second, a rate substantially faster than that of ordinary mechanical movements.
+A 10 beat caliber beats at ten times a second, a rate substantially faster than that of ordinary mechanical movements.
 While the faster vibration rate makes a watch more resilient to shock and thus more accurate, it also consumes more power from the mainspring and demands greater resiliency from other components.
 For half a century, Grand Seiko mainsprings have been manufactured in house.
-Using all this experience, a new alloy was created for the 9S mainspring which has the strength and durability to deliver 55 hours of power reserve and to do for generations.
+Using all this experience, a new alloy was created for the 9S mainspring which has the strength and durability to deliver 55 hours of power reserve and to maintain this high level of performance for generations.

 Mechanical Hi-beat 36000 with GMT function

-Grand Seiko completed Calibre 9S86 with the addition of a GMT function (a 24-hour display function) a mere five years after the creation of the Calibre 9S85.
+Grand Seiko completed Caliber 9S86 with the addition of a GMT function (a 24-hour display function) a mere five years after the creation of the Caliber 9S85.

 The watch is the embodiment of the Grand Seiko pursuit of high accuracy, maintaining exceptional precision in both the essential time display and the GMT function.

-Calibre 9S55 was upgraded with a 8 beat movement and highly precise parts made using MEMS advanced technology (used in Calibre 9S85) to become the 9S65.
+Caliber 9S55 was upgraded with a 8 beat movement and highly precise parts made using MEMS advanced technology (used in Caliber 9S85) to become the 9S65.

-New components and materials were combined to create Calibre 9S65and to deliver a power reserve extended to 72 hours.
+New components and materials were combined to create Caliber 9S65 and to deliver a power reserve extended to 72 hours.

 The first new hi-beat calibre in Grand Seiko for 41 years.